 Lesson 3: Do more internal knowledge-sharing sessions and adjust the vocabulary and processes

 The way we communicated about problems was not pretty.
 It took us a while to even explain to each other how the system would even work.
 The data science team could not grasp how data was ingested into the system, what should be cached, or what hurt performance, while data engineers kept asking how the whole pipeline for calculating recommendations worked.
 We spoke different languages.
 When the data science team used the word “bean,” the data engineering team used the word “bucket,” and both teams were talking about the same thing.
 SmartCat paid the price for not working closely together and not sharing enough knowledge early enough.

-Lesson 4: Do not underestimate the complexity of the system and speak upfront with the client about all the details which are needed to be production-ready.
+Lesson 4: Do not underestimate the complexity of the system and speak upfront with the client about all the details that are needed to be production-ready

 Today we know what types of engagements exist, which steps are needed for each phase, and the team members required to successfully finish a project.
 The first phase is vital; make sure to spend time to understand the client’s needs and business, with communication being the key ingredient.
 Face-to-face workshops help build a strong relationship with the customer.
 Show your clear understanding of their problem, and have an implementation plan in place.
 SmartCat learned a lot from that first project and it led to the clearly defined process for data science projects that the team has now.

 This is the foundation of all other phases, so take the time to do it right.